JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 |                  | Width     | 1                                         | -∞                              | ∞                               |
 |                  | Height    | window minimum                           | -∞                              | ∞                               |

-The Scipy python package is used for the fitting process [Virtanen et al., 2020], leveraging its curve fitting capabilities to refine the initial parameter estimates.
 The baseline function is subtracted from the fitted function to isolate the peak, and the area under the peak is calculated to quantify the concentration of the corresponding element or compound in the soil.

 ![Fitted Peak](Figures/Analysis/peak_fitting_feldspar.png)